 Admission Arrangements for Focused Provision for Deaf Children

 Admission arrangements are the responsibility of the Local Authority (LA) in consultation with parents/carers and the Head Teacher, subject to the schools ability to meet the needs of the child and the availability of places.
-All pupils in the Focused Provision have a statement of Special Educational Need.
+All pupils in the Focused Provision have an EHC plan.
 Pupils are admitted on the basis that their needs can be met and they will benefit from a bilingual approach and have the ability to access a mainstream curriculum in a deaf friendly school.

 Admission Arrangements for Nursery